Requirements Analysis Techniques with Example

 • Implementation, Verification & Execution

-Object-oriented modeling method uses object oriented paradigm and modeling language for designing a system.
-It emphasis on finding and describing the object in the problem domain.
-The purpose of object oriented method is
+The object-oriented modelling method uses the object-oriented paradigm and modelling language to design a system.
+It emphasises finding and describing the objects in the problem domain.
+The purpose of the object-oriented method is:

-• How do they relate to each other
+• To understand how the objects relate to each other

-• How to specify or model a problem to create effective design
+• To specify or model a problem to create an effective design

-This method is applicable to the system which has dynamic requirements (changes frequently).
-It is a process of deriving use cases, activity flow, and events flow for the system.
-Object oriented analysis can be done through textual needs, communication with system stakeholder and vision document.
+This method is well suited to systems with dynamic requirements that change frequently.
+It is a process of deriving use cases, activity flows, and event flows for the system.
+Object-oriented analysis can be driven by textual needs, communication with system stakeholders, and a vision document.

-The object has a state, and state changes are represented by behavior.
-So, when the object receives a message, state changes through behavior.
+An object has a state, and state changes are represented by behaviour.
+When the object receives a message, the state changes through behaviour.

 11. Gap Analysis

-Gap Analysis is the technique used to determine the difference between the proposed state and current state for any business and its functionalities.
-It answers questions like what is the current state of the project?
-Where do we want to be? etc. Various stages of Gap Analysis include
+Gap Analysis is the technique used to determine the difference between the proposed state and the current state for a business and its functions.
+It answers questions such as: What is the current state of the project?
+Where do we want to be?
+How do we close the gap?
+The stages of Gap Analysis include:

 • Review System